 - Parkroyal on Pickering: What can I say other than this is one stunning property!
 As you walk towards Chinatown for the first time, there’s no doubt that the brilliant 5-star Parkroyal on Pickering will catch your eye.
 Designed as a green garden oasis in the centre of the city, this building stuns inside and out.
 All of the requisite luxuries are available here to guests whether its soaking up city views from the spectacular outdoor pool or garden walk, indulging in 360-degree views from the rooftop Orchid Club or squeeze out the stress with a relaxing massage at the spa.

-✓ Top area to stay for great dining & nightlife
+✓ Top choice for where to stay in Singapore for great dining & nightlife

-Located just north of Chinatown, the area around the Singapore River is another one of the city’s top places to stay.
-For sightseeing, it’s undoubtedly one of my personal favourites in the city.
+Located just north of Chinatown, the area around the Singapore River is another one of the top places to stay in Singapore.
+For sightseeing, it’s undoubtedly one of my personal favourites in Singapore.

 Much like Singapore’s Chinese quarter, the colourful merchant houses lining the Singapore River in the historical riverside quays—Boat Quay, Robertson Quay, and Clarke Quay—give visitors a fleeting look at Singapore’s marine trading heritage.

-On top of offering some lovely scenes to accompany a relaxing stroll along the boardwalk, the banks of the river host some of the city’s tastiest restaurants.
-While the hawker centres, arguably, offer the tastiest food in the city, the restaurants perched along the riverbanks aren’t far behind.
+On top of offering some lovely scenes to accompany a relaxing stroll along the boardwalk, the banks of the river host some of the tastiest restaurants in Singapore.
+While hawker centres, arguably, offer the tastiest food in Singapore, the restaurants perched along the banks of the Singapore River aren’t far behind.

 Attractions in & around the Singapore River: Clarke Quay, Boat Quay, Robertson Quay, Fort Canning Park, National Gallery of Singapore, The Arts House, Asian Civilizations Museum, Merlion Statue, Esplanade – Theatres on the Bay

-As you’d imagine with its prime location in the heart of the city, accommodations along the Singapore River don’t always come cheap.
+As you’d imagine with its prime location in the heart of Singapore, accommodations along the Singapore River don’t always come cheap.
 That being said, there’s a good mix here with a little of everything for any style of traveller searching out where to stay in Singapore.

-- Champion Hotel City: Not just one of the top budget picks in the area, but one of the best in the city.
+- Champion Hotel City: Not just one of the top budget hotels in the Singapore River area, but one of the best valued in all of Singapore.
 Rooms are a little cozier than other hotels in the area, but are clean, modern & comfortable.
 Chinatown, Raffles Place and Clarke Quay are all within short walking distance.

-- Holiday Inn Express Clarke Quay: A fantastic mid-range pick offering comfortable rooms with superb city views in a central location.
+- Holiday Inn Express Clarke Quay: A fantastic mid-range hotel offering comfortable rooms with superb city views in a central location near Clarke Quay.
 Extras like an outdoor swimming pool, hot tub, and rooftop fitness centre help this 3.5-star punch well above its weight class.

-- Park Regis: Perhaps the best value 4-star hotel in Singapore, this charming property impresses well beyond its fantastic location.
+- Park Regis: Perhaps the best value 4-star hotel in Singapore, this charming property impresses well beyond its fantastic location near Clarke Quay.
 The rooms are snazzy and comfortable, but the true magic of the Park Regis comes with enjoying its softly-lit outdoor pool area under the moonlight.

 - Swissotel Merchant Court Singapore: Located in the middle of the Clarke Quay entertainment district, this 4.5-star is less a hotel than a full-serviced urban resort.
 Rooms feature modern furnishings illuminated by light shearing through oversized windows with courtyard, river, and city views.
 After a day of sightseeing in the dead heat of Singapore, cool down before walking out the door to indulge in riverside drinks at one of the many nearby bars & restaurants along Clarke Quay.

-✓ Best area to stay for unmatched Asian luxury
+✓ Best area to stay in Singapore for unmatched luxury hotels

 Walking around Marina Bay has luxury written all over it.
-From the soaking in incredible evening views of the central business district to catching the dancing lights of Gardens at the Bay at nightfall, this area is truly a remarkable slice of urban ingenuity and is one of the world’s great triumphs of urban design.
+From the soaking in incredible evening views of the central business district to catching the dancing lights of Gardens at the Bay at nightfall, the Marina Bay area is truly a remarkable slice of urban ingenuity and is one of the world’s great triumphs of urban design.

-If your travel budget allows it (or you’re up for a serious splurge on some of the best hotels in Singapore), Marina Bay is the place to loosen up the pursestrings and treat yourself to a serious pampering Asia style.
+If your travel budget allows it (or you’re down with a serious splurge on some of the best hotels in Singapore), Marina Bay is the place to loosen up the pursestrings and treat yourself to a serious pampering.

-Attractions in & around Marina Bay: Gardens by the Bay, Marina Bay Sands Casino, ArtScience Museum, Singapore Flyer, Esplanade Theatres by the Bay
+Attractions in & around Marina Bay: Gardens by the Bay, Marina Bay Sands Casino, Marina Bay Sands Skypark, ArtScience Museum, Singapore Flyer, Esplanade Theatres by the Bay

 Recommended hotels in Marina Bay